-Looking for a blog title, the name `mamangerie´ came to mind, a fusion of the French words maman, mummy, and manger, to eat – a little play of words to sum up the French influences in my cooking, and referring to my favorite every day ritual: sharing a home cooked meal `en famille`, all the family around one big table – that´s simply the best part of my day.
+While our time in France has come to an end, the cooking continues: French, but also German, favorites that I love to cook for my family of four.
+When I started this blog around four years ago and was looking for a title, “mamangerie” came to mind, a fusion of the French words maman, mummy, and manger, to eat.
+This little play of words seemed to sum up best the obvious influences in my cooking, and also referred to my favorite every day ritual: sharing a home cooked meal `en famille`, all the family around one big table – that´s simply the best part of my day.

 contact address: email@example.com